Information for advisers only.

 As the contributor is eligible for a tax deduction in the year the contribution is made, it’s possible to have the deduction in an earlier year than the year the contribution cap is actually used.

 Peter is selling his business and doesn’t expect to have significant taxable income in the following year.
-He also does not have any unused concessional contribution cap from the 2018/19 or 2019/20 financial years.
-He could make two personal deductible contributions of $25,000 in the financial year the business is sold, one of which is made in June.
+He also does not have any unused concessional contribution cap from previous financial years.
+He could make two personal deductible contributions of $27,500 in the financial year the business is sold, at least one of which is made in June.
 Using the strategy, he could delay allocating the June contribution until July.
 As a result, he is able to contribute more into superannuation as he may not have had sufficient taxable income in the following year to make a personal deductible contribution.

 He can also claim a $55,000 deduction to offset his higher assessable income from the sale of the business.
 Plus, by allocating the contribution over two years, he won’t have any excess contributions.
 Importantly, in this situation, he would need to make two separate contributions of $27,500, instead of a single contribution of $55,000, as the ATO don’t allow portions of a contribution to be allocated separately.

 SIS regulation 7.04 states that the contributor must satisfy the contribution restrictions at the time the contribution is made, not when it’s allocated.
 This distinction would benefit the following contributors who can make a contribution in June and allocate it in July using the cap from a year they would be unable to contribute:

 those no longer working for a number of years who turn 67 in June where they make the contribution before their birthday

 these aged between 67 and 74 who satisfy the work test this year but won’t next year and wish to make a personal deductible contribution (they may separately use the work test exemption)